Eliminating the "impossible": Recent progress on local measurement theory for quantum field theory: Principled approach: Fewster-Verch framework for measurement in AQFT

 On the interpretative side, Fewster and Verch \cite[p.13]{fewster_measurement_2023} note that there are outstanding questions about how to interpret superpositions and transition probabilities in the algebraic framework because these concepts are native to algebras of bounded operators on separable Hilbert spaces, which are Type I von Neumann algebras.
 Local algebras in AQFT are typically Type III von Neumann algebras.
 As \citet{ruetsche_earman_2011} explain, this creates problems for justifying the core interpretive assumption that quantum states represent probabilities \textit{of something} (e.g., measurement outcomes or hidden variables).
 In quantum mechanics with a finite number of degrees of freedom, the standard justification for assuming that states represent probabilities of measurement outcomes relies on the existence of atoms (i.e., minimal projectors).
 The Type III von Neumann algebras that are characteristic of local QFT do not contain atoms.
-Ruestche and Earman \cite{ruetsche_earman_2011} consider several strategies for extending the standard argument that states represent probabilities of either events (e.g., measurement outcomes) or value states (e.g., hidden variables) to Type III von Neumann algebras, including a version of the `funnel' proposal suggested in Fewster and Verch \cite[p.13]{fewster_measurement_2023}, but find all of the arguments deficient.
+Ruestche and Earman \cite{ruetsche_earman_2011} consider several strategies for extending the standard argument that states represent probabilities of either events (e.g., measurement outcomes) or value states (e.g., hidden variables) to Type III von Neumann algebras, including a version of the `funnel' proposal suggested in Fewster and Verch \cite[p.13]{fewster_measurement_2023},\footnote{Fewster and Verch \cite{fewster_measurement_2023} cite a more recent and further developed proposal in Buchholz and St\o{}rmer \cite{buchholz_superposition_2015}.} but find all of the arguments deficient.
 They conclude that justifying the interpretation of states as representing probabilities of either events or value states is an open problem for Type III von Neumann algebras.

 In summary, the FV measurement framework begins by positing a set of axioms for AQFT.
 These physical principles inform the measurement theory that FV introduce.
 This measurement theory is also constrained by the fact it is set up in an analogous way to QMT from NRQM, and by the use of a scattering theoretic framework to model the measurement process.
 When Sorkin-type `impossible measurement' scenarios are modeled in the FV framework they do not lead to superluminal signalling.
 The FV measurement theory for AQFT has state update rules that take a different form and have a different interpretation from QMT.
 In particular, the `in' $\omega$ and `out' $\omega^\prime$ algebraic states that feature in the state update rules are best interpreted as counterfactual states.
 The actual state of the system is represented by $\varpi$ on $\mathcal{C}(M)$.
 Moreover, the state update rules cannot be literally interpreted as representing a physical change of state upon measurement that occurs in some region of spacetime.